lixinustc/Enhance-Anything/README.md

 **Brief intro**: Enhance and restore anything continuously with [Segment Anything Model](https://github.com/facebookresearch/segment-anything) and [CResMD](https://github.com/hejingwenhejingwen/CResMD) (will be replaced by a stronger model in future).

 **Purpose**: We aim to achieve a unfied intellignet image/video PS/enhancement framework.
+More functions will be developed.

 ## 🌟 Enhance Anything Features
 - [x] **Continuously Enhance** Anything by a simple click